tangowithcode/tango_with_django_2/manuscript/chapter3.md

 Let's start by checking that your Python and Django installations are correct for this tutorial.
 To do this, open a new terminal window, and enter your virtual environment.

-Then issue the following command, which tells you what Python version you have.
+Then issue the following command.
+The output will tell what Python version you have.

 {lang="text",linenos=off}
 	$ python --version